3point14guy/notes/18_no_scaffolds/18_no_scaffolds.md

 1. Create an instance of Resource
 2. View all instances of a Resource

 We've done both of these before without a Scaffold, but we'll review them here, and then see how we can even better mimic a Scaffold without running the scaffold generator.
-So for review: let's revisit the Ruby Form Tag!
+So for review: let's look at Ruby's ```form_with``` helper method!

-### Form Tag
+### Form With using URL
 We've used this one several times before.
 This Ruby tag creates a general form that is not tied to any specific Resource, but can be used to create one.
 We're gonna use it to take input on a new User.

 ```html